microsoft/vscode-edge-debug2/CONTRIBUTING.md

 ## Testing
 Run `gulp tslint` to check your code against our tslint rules.

-We are working to enable unit tests and integration tests for the adapter.
+Unit tests and integration tests for the debug adapter are currently disabled.

 ## Naming
 * "Client": VS Code